 You are here

-Since the fall of communism in 1990, Romania has made decisive, if delayed strides in developing a competitive multiparty system and active civil society, and has joined NATO and the European Union.
-Romania’s political order has seen turbulence as a new anti-corruption body tackles entrenched illegal practices, and Romania overall still struggles to build professionalism and neutrality in its public administration and judiciary.
-Romania has a large Roma population, many of whom face social ostracism, economic impoverishment, and political marginalization.
-All of these challenges fall to political parties to consult with the civil society and the electorate, and to produce laws and policies that affirm government accountability, equality before the law, and human rights.
+Since the fall of communism in 1990, Romania has progressed in the development of a competitive multiparty system and active civil society, and has joined the European Union and NATO.
+Standing up an independent judiciary and neutral rule of law framework has proved complicated owing to political interference.
+Romania's large Roma population faces social ostracism, economic impoverishment and political marginalization.
+The responsibility for facing these challenges falls on the shoulders of Romania’s political parties, which must consult with civil society and the electorate to produce laws and policies that affirm government accountability, equality before the law and human rights.

-NDI has worked in Romania since 1990, first on citizen-based election observation of the first, post-communist elections, in which the Pro-Democracy Association, a leading civil society group, was created.
-NDI went on to help other leading civic groups, among them the Resource Center for Public Participation (CeRe) and E-Civis.
-NDI has worked with leading political parties to provide opportunities for young people and women as candidates to elected office, and to help members of parliament service constituents.
-The Institute’s work with Roma political activists has resulted in more Roma being elected to public office, stronger linkages among elected Roma across the country, and a more robust presence in Bucharest to advocate for policy reform on behalf of their communities.
+In the early 1990s, NDI supported the Pro-Democracy Association (APD) to monitor the country’s first post-communist elections.
+NDI went on to help other leading civic groups (among them the Resource Center for Public Participation and E-Civis) and has worked with leading political parties to provide opportunities for young people and women to stand as candidates for elected office, and to help members of parliament better service their constituents.
+Meanwhile, the Institute’s work with Roma political activists has resulted in more Roma being elected to public office, stronger linkages among elected Roma across the country and a more robust presence in the capital city of Bucharest to advocate for policy reform on behalf of their communities.

 News and Publications

 WHAT IS GOING ON

 NDI's work upholds the idea that democracy is a human right – a principle enshrined in the Universal Declaration of Human Rights.
 But it's a human right that many around the world still struggle to attain.
 You can be part of the solution.
 Join the movement for democracy.